Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

 However, after a lot of hard preparatory work, over thirty members turned up to host the open day.
-We could not use the new school sports hall so we returned again to using the school gym as main venue for the event.
+We could not use the new school sports hall so we returned to using the school gym as main venue for the event.
 At first it seemed that members of OASI would outnumber the visitors!
 However, these worries were unfounded and at 13:40 visitors started arriving in large numbers.

 The gym was full of games, astronomical equipment and displays.
 A video game was overworked and we kept on losing the colour on the TV display and had to switch it off every half an hour or so to allow it to reset.
 The astronomy games seemed to play second best to the boxing game and at 10p a go it made over £9 towards Society funds.
 Thanks go to Mr Parish and Mr Barriskill for use of their equipment.
 Meanwhile, at the other end of the gym, David Payne was attracting a queue to play on his home made Shoot the UFO game and at the end of the day had a kitty of nearly £15!
 The ladies worked endlessly on the food counter making a net income for the Society of about £28.
 The Spot the Nova game made another £7 while the sale of posters, books, histories and stickers produced another £15.50.
-Mr and Mrs Sanigar were doing a roaring trade selling tickets for the prize draw; total sales of tickets came to £172.57½ (someone had half a ticket!)
+Mr and Mrs Sanigar were doing a roaring trade selling tickets for the prize draw; total sales of tickets came to £172.57½ (someone bought half a ticket!)
 Thanks are due to all members for selling tickets.
 Special thanks of course go to David Brown who organised the prize draw.

 Meanwhile, back at the gate, William Crooks spent the whole afternoon collecting entrance fees and amassed the staggering total of £111.80!